Evidence of Coulomb liquid phase in few-electron droplets: EFFECTIVE TEMPERATURE IN THE CENTRAL CHANNEL

 where the time-independent transition rates $\Gamma_{\text{U}\to\text{L}}$ and $\Gamma_{\text{L}\to\text{U}}$ correspond to stochastic single-electron transitions from the upper to the lower rail (and vice-versa).
-Solving this system of coupled linear equations, two solutions for $P_U(t)$ are obtained corresponding to two different initial conditions: electron sent from S1 ($P_\text{U}^\text{S1}(0)=1$) and electron sent from S2 ($P_\text{U}^\text{S2}(0)=0$).
+Solving this system of coupled linear equations, two solutions for $P_\text{U}(t)$ are obtained corresponding to two different initial conditions: electron sent from S1 ($P_\text{U}^\text{S1}(0)=1$) and electron sent from S2 ($P_\text{U}^\text{S2}(0)=0$).
 The experimentally measured probabilities $P_{(0,1)}$ correspond to these solutions at $t=\tau$, where $\tau$ is the duration of the electron flight along the central channel,

-By inverting these relations, the transition rates $\Gamma$ can be expressed in terms of the experimentally measured probabilities, as shown in Fig.~\ref{fig:S4:tunetcw_expdata_and_theory}b.
-In the vicinity of the working point selected for the partitioning experiments ($V_\text{B}^0=-1.25$~V), the transition rates can be approximated as exponentially dependent on the barrier-gate voltage.
-For voltages above $V_\text{B}^0$, the characteristic transition time $1/\Gamma$ is shorter than the duration of the flight in the central channel, giving rise to complete equilibrium between the two rails.
-The two electron exchange rates are not equal, and their ratio plotted in Fig.~\ref{fig:S4:tunetcw_expdata_and_theory}c is exponentially dependent on $V_\text{B}$.
+By inverting these relations, the transition rates $\Gamma_{\text{L(U)}\to\text{U(L)}}$ can be expressed in terms of the experimentally measured probabilities, as shown in Fig.~\ref{figure_S4}b.
+In the vicinity of the working point $V_\text{B}^0$ selected for the partitioning experiments, the transition rates can be approximated as exponentially dependent on the barrier-gate voltage.
+For voltages above $V_\text{B}^0$, the characteristic transition times $1/\Gamma_{\text{L(U)}\to\text{U(L)}}$ are much shorter than the duration of the flight in the central channel, giving rise to statistical equilibrium between the two rails.
+The two electron exchange rates are not equal, and their ratio plotted in Fig.~\ref{figure_S4}c is exponentially dependent on $V_\text{B}$.

 Based on these observations, we express the rates as